Search engines have been minimizing the importance of keyword relevance signals for ranking for many years.

 Define Your Goals: What Do You Want to Accomplish with Search Traffic?

-That last one, building awareness, is of major importance because it will help you rank for major keyword phrases in addition to driving direct sales.
-More on this strategy a little later.
-Keep reading!
+That last one, building awareness, is of major importance because it will help you rank for competitive keywords and major keyword phrases in addition to driving direct sales.
+(More on this strategy a little later.
+Keep reading!)

-Once the keyword goals are defined you can then develop keyword categories to address those goals, and begin categorizing your keywords in order to build a content and marketing strategy.
+Once you define the keyword goals you can then develop keyword categories to address those goals, and begin categorizing your keywords in order to build a digital marketing and a content strategy.

 Money phrases are important (and competitive!) because they almost always result in a sale.
 Money phrases are also important to ad-supported sites because the site visitor, being predisposed to making a purchase, is also more likely to click an ad unit and earn revenue for the web publisher.

-A sizable portion of the money keyword traffic is skimmed off through the Pay Per Click ads.
+A sizable portion of the money keyword traffic is skimmed off through the PPC ads.